By the team at L’Atelier Aesthetics and Checked by Dr Duncan Brennand, Lead Aesthetic Doctor at L’Atelier Aesthetics, 101 Harley Street

 |---|---|---|

-How it works | Stimulates the skin to build new collagen | Adds volume directly with a gel |
+How it works | Stimulates the skin to build new collagen | Adds volume to specific areas |

 When you see results | Softening on the day, full result at 3 to 4 months | Immediate |

-Duration | 12 to 18 months | 12 to 18 months |
+Duration | 12 to 18 months | 6-12 months |

 Reversible | No | Yes |

-Best for | Overall firmness, diffuse lower-face ageing | Specific hollows, defined shape |
+Best for | Overall firmness, skin tightening, skin quality | Volumisation, defining, contouring |

 “The question I ask patients is: do you want to look different, or do you want your face to look like a better-rested version of itself?
 Filler is often the right answer to the first.
 Julaine is almost always the right answer to the second.
 And for patients who want both, the order matters.
-Julaine first, filler to refine afterwards, never the other way around.”
+Julaine first, filler to refine afterwards – never the other way around.”

 Dr Duncan Brennand, Lead Aesthetic Doctor, L’Atelier Aesthetics